WWBN/AVideo/README.md

 Each of these tutorials provides detailed instructions on how to download and install Avideo, as well as any dependencies that may be required.
 By following these tutorials, you'll be able to set up Avideo on your Ubuntu system in no time.

-## Separated live server

-The live server is already provided in the installation links above, but if you want to install it separately please follow [the guide](https://github.com/WWBN/AVideo/wiki/Set-up-my-own-Stream-Server) for installation instructions

 # Usage

 [Admin Manual](https://github.com/WWBN/AVideo/wiki/Admin-manual)